As an Amazon Associate I earn from qualifying purchases.

-The best way to remove sharpie from skin is with alcohol and a wash cloth.
+The best way to remove sharpie from skin is with alcohol and a washcloth.
 Moisten sharpie mark with rubbing alcohol and let it sit for a few second.
-You can then use the wash cloth (also dampened with rubbing alcohol) to gentle rub the mark until it disappears.
+You can then use the washcloth (also dampened with rubbing alcohol) to gently rub the mark until it disappears.

-So if you (or your teenager/toddler…same thing really….) have some sharpie to remove from you skin, start with:
+So if you (or your teenager/toddler…same thing really….) have some sharpie to remove from your skin, start with: